-Change of the program regulations as per HS21
+Change of the program regulation (RVO16) as per HS21

-Adjustments to the program regulations have been made beginning with the fall semester of 2021.
+Adjustments to the program regulation have been made beginning with the fall semester of 2021.
 The adjustments will affect major- and minor programs at Bachelor's and Master's level in Informatics (especially the major program Artificial Intelligence) and the introduction of three new minor programs at Master's level in Business and Economics (Marketing, Sports Management and Sustainable Finance).

 Transitional guidelines Informatics as per HS21